 1. Run a lot – endurance is always king.
 There’s a reason I beat over 16,000 other runners in Warrior Dash and it has nothing to do with my strength or agility.
 I was just a better runner.

-If you want a more detailed guide on how to train for (and compete) in an obstacle race like Warrior Dash, check out the full training guide here - it’s free.
+If you want more details on how to train for (and compete) in an obstacle race like Warrior Dash, check out the report on the Universal Truths of obstacle course training here - it’s free.